-\textit{Data preprocessing. ---} Typical PM-10 configurations corresponding to ordered, mixed and disordered states are shown in the figure~\ref{fig1}, the color scale on the right corresponds to the instantaneous spin values.
+Typical PM-10 configurations corresponding to ordered, coexistence and disordered states are shown in the Figure~\ref{fig2}, the color scale on the right corresponds to the instantaneous spin values.
 There are two ways to represent spin configuration for Potts model, which we marked with the abbreviations: RD - the raw data and MD - in each configuration the spins belonging to the largest component $m$ in $q=0,1,\ldots q-1$ is marked as +1 and the rest of spins with the -1.
-The second line of figure~\ref{fig1} illustrates the result of the top line with raw RD configurations mapped to majority/minority MD configurations in all three phase states.
-This representation is inspired by the way the magnetisation is calculated in the Potts~\cite{Binder-1981} model with spin $m$ majority by $M=(q N_m/L^2-1)/(q-1)$, where $N_m$ is the number of sites $i$ with $s_i=m$.
-The dependence of magnetization of average magnetization $<m>$, calculated over all configurations with energy $e$, is plotted in Figure~\ref{fig2} for several values of $L$ and for two models, PM-10 and PM-20.
-In Figure~\ref{fig1}, the green color in the bottom panel reflects majority spins, which corresponds to $m=7$ in the left and middle pictures of the top panel, and $m=5$ in the right picture.
+The second line of Figure~\ref{fig2} illustrates the result of the top line with raw RD configurations mapped to majority/minority MD configurations in all three phases.

+This representation is inspired by the way the magnetisation is calculated in simulations of the Potts model~\cite{Binder-1981} with spin $m$ majority by $M=(q N_m/L^2-1)/(q-1)$, where $N_m$ is the number of sites $i$ with $s_i=m$.
+The dependence of magnetization of average magnetization $<M(e)>=\sum_1^N M(e)/N$, calculated over all configurations with energy $e$, is plotted in Figure~\ref{fig3} for several values of $L$ and for two models, PM-10 and PM-20.
+Note that the majority choice is random, and in Figure 2, the green color in the bottom panel reflects the majority's backs, which corresponds to $m=7$ in the left and middle figures of the top panel and $m=5$ in the right figure.